Which of the following best describes the primary structural diff... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes the primary structural difference between starch and cellulose?
+Which of the following best describes the primary structural difference between cellulose and starch?

 A